SBOSAF2D June 2023 – November 2024 OPA2994 , OPA994

 Designers can use this chart to calculate approximate probability of a specification in a unit; for example, for OPAx994, the typical input voltage offset is 350µV.
 So 68.2% of all OPAx994 devices are expected to have an offset from –350µV to +350µV.
 At 4 σ (±800µV), 99.9937% of the distribution has an offset voltage less than ±1400µV, which means 0.0063% of the population is outside of these limits, which corresponds to about 1 in 15,873 units.

 Specifications with a value in the minimum or maximum column are tested by TI, unless otherwise noted, and units outside these limits are removed from production material.
-For example, the OPAx994 family has a maximum offset voltage of 2.3 mV at 25°C, and even though this is extremely unlikely, units with larger offset than 2.3 mV will be removed from production material.
+For example, the OPAx994 family has a maximum offset voltage of 2.3mV at 25°C, and even though this is extremely unlikely, units with larger offset than 2.3mV are removed from production material.

 Note that process variation and adjustments over time can shift typical means and standard deviations, and unless there is a value in the minimum or maximum specification column, TI cannot assure the performance of a device.
-This information should be used only to estimate the performance of a device.
+Only use this information to estimate the performance of a device.